LoneRan/Food-For-Everyday/README.md

 Basic idea: we can set up a database for most veggies and meats.
 Veggies and meats can be grouped together to be a dishes but some veggies and meats together can't be a dish.
 Clients can select what they like to eat.
 We can search the lowest price of all foods from Amazon fresh or whole foods or other web and make a combination of them based on their relationship to each other.

 ## Some restrict:
-1)the whole prive can't exceed total budget.
-2)the foods shouldn't be together can not form a conbination 3)should be healthy, which means vitamin or protein should be fulfilled (nobody want to die) 4)no diet
+--the whole prive can't exceed total budget.
+--the foods shouldn't be together can not form a conbination --should be healthy, which means vitamin or protein should be fulfilled (nobody want to die) 4)no diet